If you want to start a construction company, you need to read this.

 It’s never been easier to find projects to submit your bids and get contracts.

-One of the bonuses with working with I AM Builders that we can help you find the right projects in your area using our national database of projects.
+One of the bonuses of working with I AM Builders that we can help you find the right projects in your area using our national database of projects.

 The key to lead generation is to create a steady system of leads that you can always be bidding on projects and landing new jobs.